Peru, the land of the Incas, is one of the best countries to tour the Amazon Rainforest.

 The Tahuayo Lodge – Iquitos, Peru

 The Tahuayo Lodge is one of the only lodges that provides a private guide and custom itinerary as standard.
 This is a top choice for visitors serious about making the most of their time in the Amazon.

-Founded by a biologist with a passion for wildlife, the Tahuayo Lodge is perfectly positioned for many different activities, including treks to find poison dart frogs, canoeing the forest, exploring the largest Primate research grid in the Amazon, birdwatching at different rainforest lakes.
+Founded by a biologist with a passion for wildlife, the Tahuayo Lodge is perfectly positioned for many different activities, including treks to find poison dart frogs, canoeing the forest, exploring the largest primate research grid in the Amazon and birdwatching at different rainforest lakes.

 Luxury Delfin Cruises from Iquitos, Peru

 You may not think the Amazon has one of the most luxurious cruise vessels we have seen to date, but that is exactly what you will find aboard the Delfin I.

-The Delfin I cruise vessel offers only 4 suites and 2 of these include a private cold-water whirlpool.
+The Delfin I cruise vessel offers just 4 suites and 2 of these include a private cold-water whirlpool.
 With 4 suites, space aboard this floating luxury boutique hotel is at a premium, which means it gets booked up quickly.

 If the Delfin I is booked, there is also the sister ship, the Delfin II.
-Suites are definitely still luxurious but as there are more of them, these are not as spacious as the Delfin I. However, activities are the same across both vessels.
+Suites are definitely still luxurious, but as there are more of them, these are not as spacious as the Delfin I. However, activities are the same across both vessels.

 The Delfin cruises explore one of the most pristine protected areas of the Peruvian Amazon Rainforest, the Pacaya Samiria National Reserve.
 The reserve is home to an abundance of tropical plants and animals from blooming bromeliads to tropical toucans.

-The Tambopata region has the most clay licks found in the entire Amazon Rainforest.
-Lodges have been smart to build lodges close to all the action, as they know this is a main attraction for tourists.
+The Tambopata region is fortunate to have the most clay licks in the entire Amazon Rainforest.
+Lodges have been smart to build accommodation close to all the action, as they know this is a main attraction for tourists.